Las Vegas to West Rim

 Take a stroll 4,000 feet in the air on the Skywalk, surrounded by nothing but glass, steel, and Canyon stone.
 Then, pay a visit to a local Native American village and find authentic artifacts and art.

-Grand Voyager guests receive one of the most comprehensive Grand Canyon experiences available.
+Grand Voyager Rim to River guests receive one of the most comprehensive Grand Canyon experiences available.
 Experience Grand Canyon West by ground, helicopter and boat!

 FAQs for West Rim Grand Canyon from Las Vegas Tours